HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 >
 > “OK, seriously.
 Designers of the eighties CPUs almost all used a micro-coded approach with hundreds of instructions.
 Also, registers were not really generic but often had a special function or meaning.
 And many instructions were rather complicated and the designers felt they were useful.
 The compiler writers often used a small subset ignoring these complex instructions because they were so specialized.
 The nineties shifted to RISC based designs with large sets of registers, fixed word instruction length, and instructions that are in general pipeline friendly.
 What if these principles had found their way earlier into these designs?
 What if a large virtual address space, a fixed instruction length and simple pipeline friendly instructions had found their way into these designs ?
 >
-> A 32-bit vintage CPU will give us a good set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
+> A 32-bit vintage CPU will give us a good set of design challenges to look into and opportunities to include modern RISC features as well as learning about instruction sets and pipeline design as any other CPU would do.
 Although not a modern design, it will still be a useful CPU.
 Let's see where this leads us.
 Most importantly it is an undertaking that one person can truly understand.
-In todays systems this is became virtually impossible.
+In todays systems this became virtually impossible.
 And come on, it is simply fun to build something like a CPU on your own."
 >
 > "OK, so what do you have in mind ?"